Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 This is safe as long as port 8307 is not accessible from the internet.
 (Only port 22 is accessible from the internet by default.)

-We are done with the agent.
-Now we need to install the PHP extension and configure it to send data to the agent on the private IP 172.31.84.248 and port 8307.
+We are done with the agent now.
+Next up, we need to install the PHP extension and configure it to send data to the agent on the private IP 172.31.84.248 and port 8307.

 ### Installing the PHP extension

-There is nothing really special when installing the agent.
+There is nothing really special when installing the extension.
 The [Blackfire installation guide](https://blackfire.io/docs/up-and-running/installation) covers this really well.

-If you are using [Bref](https://bref.sh/) to deploy your application on AWL Lambda then you maybe interested in [this repository](https://github.com/brefphp/extra-php-extensions) to install the Blackfire extension.
+If you are using [Bref](https://bref.sh/) to deploy your application on AWL Lambda then you may be interested in [this repository](https://github.com/brefphp/extra-php-extensions) to install the Blackfire extension.

 ### Configure the PHP extension

-We need to modify **php.ini** to add the following parameters:
+We need to modify **php.ini** to add the following parameters to tell the extension where to send the data.
+We should use the private IP of the Agent's instance as we noted before.

 {% highlight ini %}
 blackfire.agent_socket = tcp://172.31.84.248:8307